 Home toothwhitening kits include a strip or mouth-guard which is filled with a hydrogen peroxide gel, and applied to the teeth.
 This is usually worn for several hours a day, for up to 15 days.
 The oxidising agent in the gel penetrates the porous crystalline enamel structure of the tooth and oxidises the stain deposits, thus whitening the tooth.

-The concentration of hydrogen peroxide in such kits must not exceed 0.1% under current EU legislation, and so it would be a relatively slow process.
+The concentration of hydrogen peroxide in such kits must not exceed 0.1% under current UK and EU legislation, and so it would be a relatively slow process.

 Are toothwhiteners safe?